FAQ

 Q: What Analogue Gear Do You Use?

-A: I use a combination of API-2500, SSL 4000 Compressor, Pultec EQ, HDE250 Sontec-style EQ, Portico 5043, Culture Vulture Super 15, and SPL Vitalizer hardware.
+A: I use a combination of API-2500, SSL 4000 Compressor, Pultec EQ, HDE250 Sontec-style EQ, Culture Vulture Super 15 and more.

 back to top